egoboo/egoboo/basicdat/globalobjects/readme-globalobjects.txt

 78    Kite Shield
 79    Rune of Ressurection
 80    Medkit
+81    The Mana Sword
 82    Book of Lifedrain
+83    Strike
 84    Armor Chest (random type, tris0 to tris2)
 85    Rune of Clairvoyance
 86    Life Potion
 87    Mana Potion
 88    Rune of Confusion
+89    The Pike
 90    Quiver
 91    Book of Firering
 92    Scimitar